alco/numspell/doc/RuleSyntax.md

     abc = {a} hundred {bc}

-Another thing worth mentioning is that `{0}` is only ever spelled when it is found all by itself.
+Another thing worth mentioning is that `{0}` is only ever spelled when it is standing all by itself.
 When it appears as a component of a larger number, it is transformed into an empty string.

 The steps outlined above are ***not*** the exact steps of the spelling algorithm.
 The purpose of this document is to explain the rule syntax only.
 To